bobanetwork/boba_legacy/faq.md

 ## DAPPs require an XYZ gas amount to deploy.
 However, Boba's block gas limit of only 11,000,000 makes it impossible to deploy a smart contract.
 What can I do to deploy this smart contract on Boba?

-Try to increase or decrease SOLC optimizations.
+Try to increase or decrease Solc optimizations.
 For more information, check out the [Solidity documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html).
 In addition, you can break down contracts into smaller chunks.

-## I am trying to deploy a smart contract to Boba Rinkeby with Remix but get this error:
+## I am trying to deploy a smart contract to Boba with Remix but get this error:

 `"creation of SCContract errored: [ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"code":-32000,"message":"invalid transaction: exceeds block gas limit"}}}'`

-As mentioned above, try to increase SOLC optimizations.
+As mentioned above, try to increase Solc optimizations.
 For more information, check out the [Solidity documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html), or break down contracts into smaller chunks.

 ## How can I pay for fees with Boba via an API?